tdwg/bdq/tg2/core/generation/docs/bdqffdq.md

 ## Superclass

-bdqffdq:NeedConcept	bdqffdq:FundamentalConcept
+bdqffdq:NeedConcept|bdqffdq:FundamentalConcept

 ### Definition

 'An aspect of data quality.'

 ### Comment

 'Describes the aspect of data quality (accuracy, precision, completeness, etc.) that a test examines.
-For example, 'precision' in 'coordinate precision of single records'.'
+For example, [precision] in [coordinate precision of single records].'

 ********************